- Why Choose Us

-Headsets are not just used during office hours, and so if you want one dedicated headset for business and personal use, consider a crossover solution.
-You may want to wear them on a commute to listen to music, at home listening to podcasts or ted talks, or on the move as your go between cafe, home, and desk.
+Headsets are not just used during office hours, so if you want a dedicated headset for both business and personal use, consider a crossover solution.
+You may want to wear them on the commute to listen to music, at home listening to podcasts, or on the move.
 That is why crossover headsets exist, and they are designed in a way so style meets function.

-Think about how much time you will spend using your headset on these different activities and create a list, prioritising what is most important at the top and moving downwards.
+Think about how much time you will spend using your headset on these different activities and write a list (we love lists!) of what is most important to you in a headset.
 If you will only be using the headset for conversations at the office, then you won’t need a crossover headset and a wired or DECT narrowband is a great option for you.
-If you are a digi-nomad, working from different spaces during the week and listening to music in between, you will want a bluetooth headset that allows you the freedom of movement and connection to multiple devices, with ultra wideband audio to get the best listening experience whatever conversations you are having or media you are consuming.
+If you are a digi-nomad, working from different spaces during the week and listening to music in between, you will want a Bluetooth headset that allows you the freedom of movement and connection to multiple devices.
+And if you’re an audiophile or music lover, then you want a headset with an ultra wideband audio microphone to get the best listening experience possible.

-We have gone through the steps & questions you should ask yourself when buying a new headset. but as there is so much information you may still need further assistance with your choice.
+We have gone through the steps and questions you should ask yourself when buying a new headset. but as there is so much information you may still need further assistance with your choice.
 A headset is a very personal piece of equipment, so think about what is most important to you and your business.
-Once you have that in mind, give us a call and let us know what your priorities are and we will recommend a device most suited to you.
+Once you have that in mind, give us a call on 1300 889 728 and let us know what your priorities are and we will recommend a headset most suited to you.

 The general rule of headsets (as is with most things in life!) is that you get what you pay for.
 A premium headset has a standard warranty of two years, but realistically it will last 4-5 years.
 For a piece of equipment that you are using 5-7 days a week to conduct essential business, investing in great quality is a no brainer.
-Invest in something that does what you need, when you need it, and protects your customers and their data, and yourself and your ears!
-When you have your headset on day-in-day-out talking to customers, clients, or listening in on audio files or lectures, then comfort and clarity is the key to a happy and productive workplace environment.
+Invest in something that does what you need, when you need it, and protects your customers and their data, yourself and your ears!
+When you have your headset on day-in-day-out talking to customers, clients, or listening to music, then comfort and clarity is the key to a happy and productive workplace environment.